near/intents/escrow-swap/README.md

 ```

 The contract also needs to be initialized via [`state_init()`][2] first.
-This can be done either by maker or any other account permissionlessly before trigerring the
+This can be done either by maker or any other account permissionlessly before triggering the
 transfer, or there can be a custom support for calling [`state_init()`][2] before
 `ft/mt_on_transfer()` implemented on `src_token` level (e.g. `intents.near`):